About IC&RC's Credentials

-IC&RC establishes, monitors, and advances reciprocal competency standards for eight reciprocal credentials:
+IC&RC establishes, monitors, and advances reciprocal competency standards for six reciprocal credentials:

 These credentials are recognized worldwide as the gold standard for competency in the field, and they are written into U.S. state and national practice regulations and insurance legislation.

 Developing a Credential